ogunsolahabib/tsc-test/README.md

 ## Challenges?
-- Properly syncing local storage with the progress bar UI took a while
+- Use of LocalStorage to preserve form entries during nomination (because each step of the nomination is a separate route).

 ## Extra technologies?
 - classNames.js: for generating dynamic classNames for components